atp-team/anemone/documentation/HowToPrintAnemoneTentacleCase.md

 Because the top of the Anemone Tentacle is LEGO® compatible, you can customize your Tentacle to fit your desires with the world most famous building kit.

-TODO 2 Tentacle images with LEGO build on them

 *LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site ([trademark guidelines](http://www.lego.com/en-us/legal/legal-notice/fair-play)).*

 *[#anemoneCloud](https://twitter.com/hashtag/anemoneCloud)*